 Copy an existing release to a new release

-When creating a new release, there are instances where it is desirable to copy all phases, milestones, features, dependencies, and to-dos from an existing release.
-Choosing to copy a release differs from selecting a "release phase template" for a new release in that a copy already includes the features and dependencies.
+When creating a new release, there are instances when it is desirable to copy all phases, milestones, features, dependencies, and to-dos from an existing release.
+Choosing to copy a release differs from selecting a release phase template for a new release in that a copy already includes the features and dependencies.

-This option is most applicable for companies that reuse a set of features that represent work that needs to get done as part of every release.
+This option is most applicable for companies that reuse a set of features that need to get done as part of every release.
 A common practice is to create a release to serve as a template that contains not only phases, milestones, and dependencies but also a company standard set of release/launch "work tasks" modeled as features.

-Upon creating a new release, you can choose to "create new release" or "copy existing release".
-The existing release can come from any product and across product lines.
+Upon creating a new release, you can choose Create new release or Copy existing release.
+The existing release can come from any workspace and across parent lines.